CLIMATE

 18 November 2010, Reuters

-Poor nations accused donors on Thursday of failing to keep a promise of extra climate aid, which the U.N. says will be the "golden key" to successful global warming talks in Mexico this month.
+Poor nations accused donors on Thursday of failing to keep a promise of extra climate aid, which the U.N. says will be the "golden key" to successful global warming talks in

 "The promises (of aid) are there, and they keep coming, but we don’t see anything on the ground," said Bruno Sekoli of Lesotho, who will chair the group of least developed countries (LDCs) at the United Nations’ negotiations in Mexico from Nov.
 29 to Dec.
 10.

 "For us, the LDCs, we want action," Sekoli told Reuters of promises of billions of dollars of extra aid for 2010.
-Up to 194 nations, of which about 50 are LDCs, will meet in the Mexican resort of Cancun to seek ways to slow climate change.
+Up to 194 nations, of which about 50 are LDCs, will meet in the Mexican resort of

 U.N. climate chief Christiana Figueres says flows are a "golden key" to Cancun, where nations hope to agree a package of measures including a green fund to manage long-term aid, deals on sharing clean technology and protecting tropical forests.